The new B Site league is called Flashpoint, features team drafts

 There are limits to both vetoes and swaps in the document released by Flashpoint available here.
 The official rules regarding swaps are listed below:

-If a team has had two swap attempts successfully vetoed, they must pass their opportunity to swap.
+- If a team has had two swap attempts successfully vetoed, they must pass their

 There are also restrictions on vetoes, concerning literal cards labeled "Yay" and "Nay" to add visual intrigue to the broadcasted group stage show.